geneontology/geneontology.github.io/_docs/ontology.md

 #### Subset

-Indicates that the term belongs to a designated subset of terms, e.g. one of the GO slims.
+Indicates that the term belongs to a designated subset of terms, e.g. one of the [GO subsets](/docs/go-subset-guide/).

 #### Obsolete tag